ha5ha6/judy_blog/_pages/about.md

 Outside research, I enjoy climbing and spending time in nature.

-**Research Journey: Embodied Behavior**
+**Embodied Behavior**

 My PhD research explored the first step toward intelligent behavior:

 > **How can autonomous behaviors be acquired?**

 I built an affordable smartphone-based robotic platform from scratch, covering hardware, embedded systems, perception, and reinforcement learning.

 Using this platform, I developed practical **policy-search** algorithms for investigating a range of embodied behaviors, including self-standing, vision-based navigation, foraging, and genetic information exchange between multiple agents (mating).
 Together, these behaviors enabled autonomous agents to interact and organize into simple multi-agent societies.